How to start a fish and chips shop

 How can you build a customer base?

-Startup loans – the Startup Loan company is a government backed scheme where you can borrow up to £25,000 with a fixed interest rate of 6% p.a.
+Startup loans: you can apply for a government-backed startup loan where you can borrow up to £25,000 with a fixed interest rate of 6% p.a.

 You should also consider how you will track your finances.
-It’s best practice to make use a business bank account to separate your personal and business expenses and income.
+It’s best practice to make use of a business bank account to separate your personal and business expenses and income.
+It’s also a good idea to invest in accountancy software to keep track of your profits.

 The two most common fish sold in UK fish and chip shops are cod (62%) and haddock (25%), thanks to their thick, flaky consistency.
 These can be bought freshly frozen at sea in bulk from fish and chip shop suppliers.

 Dwindling stock numbers in the Atlantic have rightly highlighted the need for the industry to encourage sustainable fishing practices.
-This falls on the shoulders of everyone from trawlers and wholesalers, to suppliers and you the fish and chip shop owner.
-Because if there’s no fish, there can be no fish and chips…
+This falls on the shoulders of everyone from trawlers and wholesalers, to suppliers and you, the fish and chip shop owner.
+Because if there are no fish, there can be no fish and chips…

 What oil do fish and chip shops use?